jorgef/engineeringladders/Developer.md

 * **Specializes**: is the go-to person for one or more technologies and takes initiative to learn new ones
 * **Designs**: designs and implements medium to large size features while reducing the system's tech debt
-* **Supports**: proactively supports other team members and helps them to be successful
+* **Supports**: proactively helps other team members with their tasks by doing pair programming, suggesting the best way to solve a problem
 * **Challenges**: challenges the team processes, looking for ways to improve them
 * **Team**: makes an impact on the whole team, not just on specific parts of it